Make a Difference in Health Care

-The College of Nursing offers a 16-month program for students who want to earn a Bachelor's of Science in Nursing degree.
-This program begins each Fall and Spring and runs for four consecutive semesters.
+The College of Nursing offers a 16-month track to earn a Bachelor of Science in Nursing.
+This track begins each fall and spring semester and runs four consecutive semesters.

 Concepts of evidence-based practice, leadership, professionalism, health, health promotion, and quality and safety are integrated throughout the curriculum and provides learning experiences in:

 - Acute and chronic care across the lifespan

 - Healthcare disparities and social determinants of care

 Students participate in supervised clinical learning experiences in a variety of settings for approximately 12 to 24 hours per week.

 “I have a big heart for the unfortunate, the sick, the hurt, and the vulnerable.
 Science combined with empathy is my natural calling, which led me to nursing.
 The college's faculty and staff are definitely the best in the state of Utah—as a first generation American and student, guidance and support are crucial for my success.”